2023 Board of Directors Applications are Closed!

 How are candidates vetted by the Vetting Committee?

 Each candidate submits an extensive application, including information about professional designations, professional references from within the real estate community, service to the industry by way of ABoR or a NAR affiliated real estate organization (ie. Women’s Council of REALTORS®), ABoR, TR, and NAR Committee Service.
 Professional references are vetted by members of the Vetting Committee, ethical and legal violations designations are checked on the TREC website and with TR and NAR.
 The candidates then participate in an interview with the Vetting Committee.
-This extensive process ensures the candidates moved forward are highly qualified leaders that represent a diverse set of Board members.
+This extensive process ensures the candidates moved forward are highly qualified leaders that represent a diverse set of members.